Section 2522. Tower Lighting

 Use a compact section.

-each anchor bolt intended to project from the concrete to identify the grade. c.
-Use galvanized washers that meet
+4) The end of each anchor bolt intended to project from the concrete is to be color coded to identify the grade.

 5. Pole Base.